EASL Champions Week

-The 2023 EASL Champions Week was the pre-season tournament of the 2023 East Asia Super League, an international basketball club competition involving teams from domestic leagues in Japan, South Korea, Philippines and Taiwan, as well as a franchise team representing Greater China.
-The Champions Week is being held from 1 to 5 March 2023.
+The EASL Champions Week was a pre-season tournament of the East Asia Super League, an international basketball club competition involving teams from domestic leagues in Japan, South Korea, Philippines and Taiwan, as well as a franchise team representing Greater China.
+The Champions Week was held from 1 to 5 March 2023.

 The Champions Week was conceptualized after the regular season was postponed.
 The regular season was originally scheduled to be held from 12 October 2022 to February 2023, under a home and away format and a Final Four knockout stage.

 The winners received USD 250,000, while the runners-up and third-place teams received USD 100,000 and USD 50,000, respectively.

 Team allocation

 The eight teams which qualified for the then-2022–23 EASL season qualified for the Champions Week.
 Four leagues are represented for the 2023 EASL.
 The champions and runners-up of the Japan B.League and the Korean Basketball League as well as the champions of Taiwan's P. League+ Hong Kong based Bay Area Chun Yu Phoenixes, a franchise team not part of any domestic league also participated.
 The league considers the P. League+ champions and the Phoenixes as representatives of "Greater China".
 For the Philippines, the top two finishing teams of the 2022 PBA Philippine Cup qualified.